ThatDominik/Discord_DoomerBot/README.md

 # What do you need to start?
 - Clone this repo on a server of your choice.
-- Create a .env file in Discord_DoomerBot folder where you need to define the following enviromental variables.
+- Create a .env file in Discord_DoomerBot folder where you need to define the following environmental variables.
 ```
 TOKEN = "YOUR DISCORD BOT TOKEN"
 DAILY_CHANNELS = "channel_id.txt"